-In this tutorial, you will learn how to use the Mesh Tool in Adobe Illustrator to create a vector T-Shirt mockup template!
+Do you need a T-shirt vector template for your next design project or clothing brand?
+In this tutorial, you will learn how to use the Mesh Tool in Adobe Illustrator to create a T-shirt mockup vector template!

 1. How to Draw a T-Shirt Mockup Template

 To begin your T-shirt mockup in Illustrator, let's learn how to use the Mesh Tool while creating a photo-realistic T-shirt!

 Begin by drawing the shape of half of a shirt with the Pen Tool (P).
 Fill it in with

 Create a copy of the shape!
 Put it aside—we will need it later.